The Dangers Lake Effect Snow Poses for Driving in New York

 How to Avoid a Car Accident in New York This Winter

 While you cannot control the actions of other drivers, you can take actions to ensure that you are driving as safely as possible.
-Read our Nine Tips to Avoid Winter Car Accidents before heading out this winter.
-Furthermore, be sure to:
+Be sure to:

 - Plan your route in advance and check traffic reports before leaving the house, 511 New York is an excellent site showing traffic and weather conditions across the state.